Training Resources and Opportunities

 Guides to Digital Tools

-If you’re looking for step-by-step instructions about how to use Sakai, Zoom, video recording, and other digital tools, please see the Digital Solutions page.
+If you’re looking for step-by-step instructions about how to use Sakai, Zoom, video recording, and other digital tools, please see the Strategies page.

 Video guides to accessibility, library, Sakai, and other campus resources are available on the Help Videos page.